calimero-network/calimero-sdk-js/docs/mergeable-js.md

 - We will not implement per-field encryption or private-storage semantics here.
 - We do not plan to expose arbitrary user-defined merge code to the host at replay time; merges must remain deterministic and validateable by the runtime.
-- No attempt to retrofit legacy snapshots; the new metadata applies to contracts built with the updated SDK.
+- No attempt to retrofit legacy snapshots; the new metadata applies to services built with the updated SDK.

 ## Proposed API Surface